userfrosting/learn/pages/12.database/03.migrations/docs.md

 $ php bakery migrate
 ```

-If you want to do a "fresh install" of your migration or cancel the changes made, you can rollback previous migration.
-See [Chapter 7](/cli/commands) for more details.
+If you want to do a "fresh install" of your migration or cancel the changes made, you can **rollback** previous migration.
+You can also test your migrations using the `pretend` option.
+See [Chapter 8](/cli/commands) for more details.